Conversation with Maine Public

 Curt: I am not in Revolution CRM every day, but I do head there for financial reports.
 With our previous CRM Solution, this used to take a long time, but with Revolution CRM it really doesn’t.
 Once the report was configured for me it’s easy, and it is really very quick.
 With our old database, many simple things were difficult.
 Just to see a report was a process, and if you made a mistake at any point, you wouldn’t know until the end and would have to start all over again.
 Revolution CRM is easier to understand, and if there is something I don’t know how to do, it is easy to figure out.

 Robert: Do you all have specific metrics for success that you review on a monthly or quarterly basis to ensure user adoption is meeting your satisfaction?

 Curt: We really don’t keep track of that, the team is small, and I work closely with them, so I have a good sense of our metrics, but it’s not something that I have been actively tracking.

 Robert: Did you have the chance to attend any industry conferences this year and was there a key learning that you took away from it?

 Robin: I was at PMDMC this year, which is the big annual conference for public broadcasting fundraisers and marketers, and I left with two primary takeaways.
 One is the emphasis on sustainer memberships and the need to actively try to amp up loyalty.
 The other is the benefit of promoting local programming, since these programs are what makes your station notable and unique.
 The big advantage of local programming is that it allows you to highlight the local culture and what makes it worthwhile to be a part of the Maine community.

-Robert: If Revolution Online were to make smoothies, what flavor would you pick?
+Robert: If Revolution CRM were to make smoothies, what flavor would you pick?

 Robin: I think the ROI Solutions smoothie would be green.
 I don’t want to know all the details of what’s in there or how the ingredients came together, but it’s pretty delicious and it’s good for me.